 else who may happen to find this page.
 Disclaimer: I am not a medical authority, and this page is a consolidation of opinions of others and personal experience with the disease.
-I UPDATE THIS PAGE FREQUENTLY AS I LEARN Grover's disease (Transient
+I UPDATE THIS PAGE PERIODICALLY AS I LEARN Grover's disease (Transient